SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 _Pull Request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)._

 You can see your Pull Requests in SonarQube from the Branches and Pull Requests dropdown menu of your project.

-Pull Request analysis allows you to see your Pull Request's Quality Gate and analysis in the SonarQube interface:
+Pull Request analysis shows your Pull Request's Quality Gate and analysis in the SonarQube interface.
+This analysis shows new issues introduced by the Pull Request before merging with the target branch:

 ![Pull Request Analysis.](/images/pranalysis.png)

+## Prerequisites

+Before analyzing your Pull Requests, make sure the Pull Request branch is checked out.
+Avoid any attempt at previewing the merge or actions involving your main branch.

 ## Pull Request Decoration
 You can also add Pull Request decoration that shows the Pull Request analysis and Quality Gate directly in your ALM's interface.
 See [Decorating Pull Requests](/analysis/pr-decoration/) for more information on setting it up.